pacargile/SYNTHE/README.md

 Requires Intel's IFORT as this is the only compiler that Bob supports for SYNTHE.

 You will also need to grab either an rgfall line list from e.g., Bob's website, or a binary master line list for use with rpunchbin.for.
+Place these files in the data/ directory.
 Examples of these files have been placed on PAC's dropbox:

 gfall file: